Every doctor I visited wanted to put me on blood pressure medication without so much as running tests to rule other things out FIRST.

 Well, for now it’s just another battle to fight.
 I still believe the real cause will show itself one day.

 In the meantime, and on the bright side :), I started back working with my naturopathic doctor to see if she could help with anything.
 I am currently working through all the supplements and other stuff.
-Also, I’m looking forward to trying other alternative treatments, like acupuncture.
+Also, I’m looking into trying other alternative treatments, like acupuncture.
 Yep, all of this is while I’m still on the bp meds….

 And through all of this I found a primary care physician that supports me in helping me get off of the bp meds.